 One of the biggest mistakes language learners do is to strive for perfection.
 Learning a language is a gradual process.
 Start speaking Norwegian even if you think you know very little.
 If you know the basic vocabulary and can make simple sentences, you are ready.
 Start using the Norwegian language as much as you can when you talk to someone or write something.

-Do not switch to English each time when you struggle understanding someone.
+Do not switch to English each time when you struggle to understand someone.
 Next time you need help finding something in a grocery shop, stick to speaking Norwegian.
 Speak Norwegian with your hairdresser, your neighbor, and your colleagues.
-Using the language is the only way to learn it fast.
+Using language is the only way to learn it fast.

 14. Take an online Norwegian course

 If you want to learn Norwegian fast, consider taking an online course.
 It is not impossible to learn Norwegian without taking any classes, but it will be a slow process.
 An online Norwegian course gives you a structured learning environment and a clearly defined progression path.